 EEUP for Heat Pump Water Heaters

-NWCPUD, General Pacific, and Great Northwest Installations are partnering up again in 2021 to provide our customers a unique opportunity to replace their existing electric water heater with a highly efficient heat pump water heater manufactured by Rheem.
+NWCPUD, General Pacific, and Great Northwest Installations are partnering up again in 2022 to provide our customers a unique opportunity to replace an existing electric water heater tank with a highly efficient heat pump water heater manufactured by Rheem.
+Act now to save money and energy!

 Please click the image above to be redirected to our partner’s launch page for online ordering and installation package information